caseyyee/iswebvrready-wiki/Home.md

 (If you find an issue or omission on any Wiki page, as long as you are a logged-in GitHub user, you can freely edit the content of these existing pages.
 Thanks for your contributions!)

-# Download WebVR-Compatible Browsers
+# Download WebVR-compatible browsers

 * [[Chromium|Instructions:-Chromium]] (experimental [Chrome](https://www.google.com/chrome/))
 * [[Firefox Nightly|Instructions:-Firefox-Nightly]]
 * [[Samsung Internet Browser|Instructions:-Samsung-Internet-Browser]] ([[Gear VR|Instructions:-Samsung-Internet-Browser-for-Gear-VR-on-Android]])

-# Instructions for VR Headsets
+# Instructions for VR headsets

 ## **Oculus Rift**
 [Visit Oculus Rift product site.](https://www.oculus.com/)